senaslanugur/VideoVoicePlayer/README.md

-# Video and Voice Combininig Program
+# Video and Voice Combininig Desktop App
 It is a video playback program by combining two separate audio and video files.
 The python QT library is used for the interface.